khomeini-air/asia-booklender/README.md

 ### Out of Scope
 - Unit Tests, Integration Tests, Performance Tests, Security Tests.
 Implementing those tests will require huge amount of dedications that only worth, in my opinion, if the candidate got shortlisted
-- User registration, logout, password reset, and refresh token.
+- User and Member registration, logout, password reset, and refresh token.
 - Support for multiple book loan
 - Full-Text Search for members, books and loans history.
 - Book wishlist, book tags, and book reservations